TersooOrsar/TMDB_Movie-Analysis/README.md

 The various properties associated with movies are visualized using multiple different plots to identify patterns in the data and answer the key question.

-## Key Question
+## Key Questions

-_What properties are associated with highly rated movies?_
+_1.What kinds of properties are associated with movies that have high revenues?_

+_2.Which genres are most popular from year to year?._

 ## Data Wrangling & Cleaning